 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-For countries with no appointed ambassadors, Interventional WGs have been approached and the nomination of one representative is on-going.
+For countries with no appointed ambassadors, Interventional Working Groups have been approached and the nomination of one representative is on-going.
 Proposed representatives will be contacted in due course.

 Stylianos Pyxaras: Group leader for EAPCI Young National Ambassadors

 Maria Radu: EAPCI New Initiatives for Young Interventionalists committee co-chair for this initiative

 How did the idea of the Young National Ambassadorship (YNA) arise?"The idea for this initiative derives from the unmet need to create a link between young interventional cardiologists that make part of a local national reality but may have no connections to the international interventional community.
 On the other hand, Young EAPCI looks forward to receive constructive feedback and ideas from young physicians, the latter being an invaluable resource in terms of productivity, enthusiasm and intelligence."

 What will be the role of the YNA towards the National Interventional Working Groups?"We expect that each appointed YNA will enhance interaction between National Working Groups (WG) and Young EAPCI.
 Likewise, our committee looks forward to facilitate and actively contribute in initiatives, workshops and programs by and for the local young interventionalist communities.
 Communication and networking are the key concepts of this initiative."